 Edgewood Dormitory was constructed in 1966 to serve as both a women's dormitory and dining hall.
 It was made of masonry and steel construction, with a residential area of 16,540 square feet and a dining and services area of 8,270 square feet.

-In 1966, the Pierce Arrow reported that the dorm was created to relieve overcrowding in the dorms and bring more women to campus.
+In 1966 a new dormitory was constructed created to relieve overcrowding in student housing and to bring more women to campus (Pierce Arrow 03/11/1966).
 It was to house 210 students and was originally designed as a cross-shaped, five-story building.
 The top four floors were to contain living space, with all services to be placed around a central core.
 There were to be single, double, and triple rooms, and each floor would have a lounge.
 The use of the bottom floor was undecided in early 1966, but ideas were: a cafeteria, auditorium, lounge, gym, or study area.